kineticstoolkit/kineticstoolkit_doc/src/python_dicts_creating_accessing_exercise3.md

     Returns
     -------
     list[float]
         A list of speeds in m/s.
-This list is the same size as `position`.
+This list is the same length as `position`.
-        Since speed cannot be calculated on first and last time, values of zero are returned for these times.
+        Since speed cannot be calculated for the first and last times, zero values are returned for these times.

     """
     speed = [0]  # First element